AaronRMartinez/Threat-Hunting-Scenario-Compromise/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

 Observing that a successful login was achieved after the failed attempts, I inspected the `DeviceProcessEvents` to search for any unusual or suspicious behavior.
 I narrowed my search in the table by only returning event logs after the successful logon at `2025-03-15T15:02:10.5325975Z`.
 I began my threat hunting by querying for any `PowerShellCommand` activity using the `ActionType` field.
+Several logs were returned with the first suspicoius powershell command initiating an `Invoke-WebRequest` request for `https://github.com/AaronRMartinez/Threat-Hunting-Scenario-Compromise/raw/refs/heads/main/MaliciousExecutable.exe`.
+Possibly indicating that the attacker has initiated a download for a malicious file with the name `MaliciousExecutable.exe`.

 **Query used to locate event:**